Gall bladder cancer

 When cancer develops in your gallbladder, the cells change and grow in an abnormal way.
 As the cancer grows it forms a collection of cells (tumour).
 This tumour can cause a blockage and cause symptoms, such as jaundice.

 Gallbladder cancer is not very common.
+It is estimated that 62 people in Ireland are diagnosed with gallbladder cancer each year.
 It is a difficult cancer to diagnose because of where it is found in the abdomen.

 For booklets and factsheets, including information about cancer types, treatments, side-effects, emotional effects, financial information and more.
 Visit our publications section.